Sign In / Sign Out

 The "Reviewer" is both an Authority Level as well as a group Access level in Curriculum ChangeMaker.
 This person can create and review forms.
 If assigned at both levels, this person can also submit approvals and move forms out of a review group.

-A student who has earned 87 or more semester hours is a senior.
+A student who has earned 87 or more credit hours is a senior.
+See Class Standing.

-A student who has earned from 25 to 55 semester hours is a sophomore.
+A student who has earned from 25 to 55 credit hours is a sophomore.
+See Class Standing.

-The most common grading option attached to courses: students may choose to receive an A-E grade in the course, a "Y" grade (pass/fail), or may audit the course.
+The most common grading option attached to courses: students may receive an A-E grade in the course, a "Y" grade (pass/fail), or audit the course.